timescale/docs.timescale.com-content/installation-apt.md

 ### `apt` installation <a id="installation-apt"></a>

 This will install both TimescaleDB *AND* PostgreSQL 9.6 via `apt`.

-If you have another PostgreSQL installation not via `apt`, this will likely cause problems.
+>vvv If you have another PostgreSQL installation not via `apt`, this will likely cause problems.
 If you wish to maintain your current version of PostgreSQL outside of `apt`, we recommend installing from source.
 Otherwise please be